oasis-tcs/tac-ontology/docs/gh-docs/stix-spec.md

 # Overview
 ## Why?
 The short answer is *Semantic Interoperability*.
-It is not suficient today to limit ourselves to _operability_, because the volumes and volocity of data to be considered mandates we use computers to keep up!
+It is not suficient today to limit ourselves to _operability_, because the volumes and velocity of data to be considered mandates we use computers to keep up!

 ### Interoperability vs. Semantic Interoperability
 There is a difference between _syntactic_ interoperability and _semantic_ interoperability. *_Syntactic_* interoperability does provide partial disambiguation, in that variables with the same syntax can be matched between different computer applications.
 However, just because we use the exact same syntax, does not guarantee that they have the same meaning to two different applications.
 Consider as an example, the variable *size*, it is possible that two or more applications use this syntax, yet remain problematic.
 Size may mean a precise metric of length, width, and girth, whereas to another application it can mean a value from an enumeration such as { "small", "medium", "large" }